by Tom Allen

 Find me on LinkedIn

 Information Technology within companies has moved from a position in which it is seen as a cost to one in which it is seen as an asset.
-In the digital era, in which customers increasingly expect service anytime, anywhere, IT is at the core of meeting and exceeding customer expectations.
-Consequently, the IT integration aspects of M&A are becoming increasingly important.
+In the digital era, with customers increasingly expecting service anytime, anywhere, IT is at the core of meeting and exceeding customer expectations.
+Consequently, considerations related to IT M&A integration are becoming increasingly important.

 IT does not exist in isolation of business operations.
 To enable a successful IT integration, the activity must align to the overall business strategy and plans for the new organization.
 From a synergy and value capture perspective, it is critical that IT integration is managed as a key component of the overall Post-Merger Integration process.

 The challenges faced, their relative importance and the priorities will vary dependent on the companies involved.
 For a successful integration, these drivers must be assessed and understood, and appropriate post-merger activity must be planned and executed.
 Key factors that will influence the scale, complexity and nature of the IT integration activity include: